 Bachelor of Science in Engineering in Chemical Engineering

-This undergraduate chemical engineering program offers course in the following areas: thermodynamics; mass and energy balances; energy, mass, and momentum transfer; unit operations; process dynamics and control; process design; and chemical reaction engineering.
+The Pitt ChemE program is unique with "pillar" courses in the undergraduate curriculum.
+Students engage with coursework in the following areas: thermodynamics; mass and energy balances; energy, mass, and momentum transfer; unit operations; process dynamics and control; process design; and chemical reaction engineering.